 What is PCP?

-- PCP, or Phencyclidine, also known as Angel Dust, is a dissociative anesthetic first synthesized in 1926 and tested after WWII as a surgical anesthetic.
+- PCP, or phencyclidine (also known as Angel Dust), is a dissociative anesthetic first synthesized in 1926 and then tested after WWII as a surgical anesthetic.

-- It is classified as a “dissociative anesthetic”.
+- PCP is classified as a “dissociative anesthetic.”
 It is has a similar method of action as ketamine, both working as NMDA receptor antagonists.
+NMDA receptor antagonists decrease the effects of glutamate, a chemical in the brain that facilitates communication between the brain and body.

-- PCP is a Schedule II controlled substance in the United States, meaning unauthorized possession is Illegal in all 50 states.
+- PCP is a Schedule II controlled substance in the United States, meaning that unauthorized possession is illegal in all 50 states.

-- A large portion of the PCP on the streets is smuggled into the USA through Mexico, the remainder being produced domestically in clandestine laboratories in the USA.
+- A large portion of the PCP on the streets is smuggled into the USA through Mexico, with the remainder being produced domestically in clandestine laboratories in the USA (especially Southern California).

 How is PCP used?